Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Introduction

 \section{Introduction}

-Deep generative models for approximating complicated, high-dimensional probability distributions became a rapidly developing research field.
+Deep generative models for approximating complicated and often high-dimensional probability distributions became a rapidly developing research field.
 Normalizing flows are a popular subclass of these generative models.
-In this paper, we are interested in finite normalizing flows which are basically concatenations of diffeomorphisms with tractable Jacobian determinant.
-For their continuous counterpart we refer to the overview paper \cite{RH2021} and the references therein.
-Suitable architectures of finite normalizing flows include residual neural networks (ResNets) \cite{BGCDJ2019,CBDJ2019,HZRS2016}, (coupling-based) invertible neural networks (INNs) \cite{AKRK2019,DSB2017,kingma2018glow,MMRGN2018, RM2015} and autoregessive flows \cite{CTA2019,DBMP2019,huang2018neural,PPM2017}.
+They can be used to model a target distribution by a simpler latent distribution which is usually the standard normal distribution.
+In this paper, we are interested in finite normalizing flows which are basically concatenations of learned diffeomorphisms.
+The parameters of the diffeomorphism are adapted to the target distribution by minimizing a loss functions.
+To this end, the diffeomorphism must have a tractable Jacobian determinant.
+For the continuous counterpart of normalizing flows, we refer to the overview paper \cite{RH2021} and the references therein.
+Suitable architectures of finite normalizing flows include invertible residual neural networks (ResNets) \cite{BGCDJ2019,CBDJ2019,HZRS2016}, (coupling-based) invertible neural networks (INNs) \cite{AKRK2019,DSB2017,kingma2018glow,MMRGN2018, RM2015} and autoregessive flows \cite{CTA2019,DBMP2019,huang2018neural,PPM2017}.